Student rights and responsibilities

 With rights come responsibilities and as a student in TAFE NSW your responsibilities include:

-- providing accurate and complete information to TAFE NSW
+- providing true, accurate and complete information to TAFE NSW

 - behaving in a responsible and ethical manner.

 All students have the right to access their study records.
-TAFE NSW provides an internet service for students to view their study records within their current Institute of study, via the Learner Portal.
+TAFE NSW provides an internet service for students to view their study records within their current location of study, via the Learner Portal.

 In the Learner Portal you may: